Davenport (restaurant)

 Restaurant in Portland, Oregon, U.S.

 Davenport is a restaurant in Portland, Oregon.

 History

 Kevin Gibson (Evoe) and Kurt Heilemann opened the restaurant in November 2013.
 Davenport began serving ice cream one month later.

 Reception

 Michael Russell of The Oregonian gave the restaurant a rating of 'A−'.
 He also ranked Davenport number 11 in the newspaper's 2025 list of Portland's 40 best restaurants.
 Bon Appétit included Davenport in a list of "The 50 Nominees for America's Best New Restaurants 2014".
-Hannah Wallace included the business in Condé Nast Traveler's 2025 list of Portland's 23 best restaurants.
+Hannah Wallace included the business in Condé Nast Travelers 2025 list of Portland's 23 best restaurants.